min2ha/ukwa-site/content/target/51184/index.en.md

   "subject": "Brexit"
 }

-# Localis: The making of an industrial strategy: taking back control locally

 Government must broaden its focus from the major cities to small town England if it is to make an economic success of Brexit.